yukikitayama/machine-learning/README.md

   - Output layer should use hyperbolic tangent activation function `Dense(1, activation='tanh')` to convert a single value in the range [-1, 1].

+### Weight Decay

+- ESL Chapter 11
+- Penalize by the sum-of-squares of the parameters like Ridge.

 ### Resource

 - [How to Choose Loss Functions When Training Deep Learning Neural Networks](https://machinelearningmastery.com/how-to-choose-loss-functions-when-training-deep-learning-neural-networks/)